About Mark

 American Employment Law Council (AELC), Member, 2007 - present

-Sacramento County Bar Association Diversity Hiring and Retention Committee, Member, 2003 - present
+Sacramento County Bar Association Diversity Hiring and Retention Committee, Member, 2003 - 2023

 California State University, Sacramento - Adjunct Lecturer - Introduction to Recreation Law, 2014 - present